L-Blondy/up-fetch/README.md

 ### Error as value

-By default _upfetch_ throws an error when the response is not ok.
+While the Fetch API does not throw an error when the response is not ok, _upfetch_ throws a `ResponseError` instead.

-To handle errors as values instead, set `throwResponseError` to return `false`. \
+If you'd rather handle errors as values, set `throwResponseError` to return `false`. \
 This allows you to customize the `parseResponse` function to return both successful data and error responses in a structured format.

 ```ts